 I pre-rig my salmon beads at home so I can get me and my clients re-tied and back fishing quickly.

-As you may already know, I like to keep things educational, so this is where I answer some readers’ questions about bead fishing for salmon.
+As you may already know, I like to keep things educational, so this is where I answer some readers’ questions about Salmon fishing with beads.

 Do King Salmon Eat Beads?